sophia-hamer/KeymaeraProofViz/README.md

 dot -c
 ```
 ## Usage
 KeymaeraProofViz takes in any number of .kyx proof tactic files and produces a graph visualization and highlighted HTML version of each one.

+`keymaera_proof_viz.py [-h] [--outdir OUTDIR] [--Gnodesep N] [--Granksep N] FILE [FILE ...]`

 It accepts the following command line options:
 ```
 -h, --help       print a help message and exit --outdir OUTDIR  changes the file output directory to OUTDIR instead of the current directory